How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 Brentwood Home Organic Yoga Mat

 This is the ultra-sustainable yoga mat of our dreams.
-It is completely non-toxic, eco-friendly, and biodegradable when you’re done with it.
-There are no hidden materials: just organic cotton on the top and natural rubber from trees on the bottom.
+It is entirely non-toxic, eco-friendly, and biodegradable when you’re done with it.
+There are no hidden materials: organic cotton on the top and natural rubber from trees on the bottom.

 Pros